sparshmishraa/LVH_Patients_Health_Stats/README.md

 4. Created a pie chart to show composition of people out of total experienced chest pain filtered by age group and gender.

 5. To check if there is a correlation between age and Resting BP I created a scatterplot filtered by gender and heart disease.

+6. Lastly, I created another scatter plot to check if there is any correlation between age of patients and their max heart rate.

 # Key Insights